Danjavia/ReatJS-Apollo-Starter-Kit/README.md

 # Set GraphQL Hub Endpoint

+You can use https://graph.cool for setting GraphQL as a service for your project.

 - Rename **./client/config/config.dev.json.example** removing the *example* extension.
 - Set **GRAPHQL_ENDPOINT** const to your GraphQL Endpoint.